t4rra/CCStopper/README.md

 ## Disclaimer/Notice

 **Disclaimer:** This script is in an early stage, and offered as-is.
 There will be bugs.
-I am not responsible for any damage or loss of data caused by this script.
+I am not responsible for any damage, loss of data, or thermonuclear wars caused by these scripts.
 I am not affiliated with Adobe.

 **Notice:** Don't use this tool for piracy.
 It's illegal, and multi-billion dollar companies like Adobe _needs_ to profit off unreliable and overpriced software.
 Piracy _helps_ Adobe by increasing their market dominance.
 If you want to dethrone Adobe, use [alternatives](https://ass.easun.me).